 A Netflix VPN is an online tool that helps hide your identity and change your apparent location when browsing online.
-There are lots of benefits to using a VPN, not least that it can help keep your data secure from prying eyes.
+There are lots of benefits to using a VPN service, not least that it can help keep your data secure from prying eyes.

-We rank ExpressVPN as the best Netflix VPN on the market.
+We rank ExpressVPN as the top VPN for accessing Netflix.

 If you just want to get access to tons of Netflix libraries and increase your online privacy, ExpressVPN is your best option – plus Tom's Guide readers can now claim three months absolutely free.View Deal